HitGrab/finder/docusaurus/docs/index.md

 </TabItem>
 </Tabs>

-## Why use Finder?

-**Flexible enough to accomodate any item data shape**

-Strings, objects, classes - whatever dataset you're manipulating, you can use a Rule to connect Finder to it.
-You don't need to transform your object to match an external rubric.

-**Reusable**

-Static Rules can be shared between Finder instances for reusable searches, filters or grouping.
-Write a Rule once, use it everywhere you're working with that object.

-**Effortless searching**

-Extract a string ( or strings ) from your item to search against.
-Rank searches by closest match to return relevant results faster.

-**Highlight submatches within a search string**

-The `<Finder.SearchTerm />` component will highlight the segments of your Item's search term.

-**Headless**

-Finder provides an API for managing controls and displaying results.
-It doesn't have any opinions on how that should be rendered.

-:::info ...why?

-Do you _really_ need a whole library for basic data manipulation?
+:::info Do you _really_ need a whole library for basic data manipulation?

 Well, maybe!

 Filtering and sorting data is the easiest thing in the world, and a disproportionate percentage of webdev tasks.
 It can _also_ be a disproportionate amount of frustrations as client needs change at the last minute, filters get nested and coupled, and object shape changes.